 Takeaway networking tips

 - Firstly, build rapport by talking less about yourself and stopping to listen to the other party.
-The more interested you are in the other person, the more likely they are to share about themselves.
+The more interested you are in the other person, the more likely they are to share things about themselves.

 - Ask unique questions that set you up for interesting answers.
 Most people will stick to a similar repertoire of questions but your unique and genuine questions will create opportunities for anecdotes or interesting facts that will forge deeper relationships.